grz0zrg/fas/README.md

 A directly usable implementation with NodeJS of a distributed synthesis relay can be found [here](https://github.com/grz0zrg/fsynth/tree/master/fas_relay)

 Note : Synthesis methods that require another channel as input may not work correctly, this require a minor 'group' update to the relay program.
+(WIP)

-This feature was successfully used with cheap small boards clusters and [NetJack](https://github.com/jackaudio/jackaudio.github.com/wiki/WalkThrough_User_NetJack2) in a setup with 10 quad-core ARM boards + i7 (48 cores) running, linked to the NetJack driver, it is important that the relay program run on a powerfull board with (most importantly) a good Gigabit Ethernet controller to reduce latency issues.
+This feature was successfully used with cheap small boards clusters of [NapoPI NEO 2](https://www.friendlyarm.com/index.php?route=product/product&product_id=180) and [NetJack](https://github.com/jackaudio/jackaudio.github.com/wiki/WalkThrough_User_NetJack2) in a setup with 10 quad-core ARM boards + i7 (48 cores) running, linked to the NetJack driver, it is important that the relay program run on a powerfull board with (most importantly) a good Gigabit Ethernet controller to reduce latency issues.

 #### Frames drop